|

 Variety, September 22, 1948

 "The Golden Eye," another Charlie Chan meller, is hardly up to the standard of the series.
-Roland Winters is not

-particularly exciting or realistic as the new Charlie Chan.
-But the plot and direction also to be at fault.
-Film is of quickie
+Roland Winters is not particularly exciting or realistic as the new Charlie Chan.
+But the plot and direction also

-in Arizona.
+take him to a dude ranch and a gold mine in Arizona.
 Plot is of a supposedly mined-out shaft that suddenly becomes active.
-The secret ultimately is revealed of how

-the ore was actually smuggled from Mexico, then sold in the U.S. at an exorbitant price.
-Winters is too listless
+The secret ultimately is revealed of how the ore was actually smuggled from Mexico, then sold in the U.S. at an exorbitant

-as Chan although he's not helped much by the yarn.
-Victor Sen Young is acceptable as the detective's ambitious son.
-Mantan
+Winters is too listless as Chan although he's not helped much by the yarn.
+Victor Sen Young is acceptable

-Moreland, as the chauffeur, provides a few humorous moments, but milks each situation too long.
-Tim Ryan does well as a police
+situation too long.
+Tim Ryan does well as a police lieutenant.

-lieutenant.
 William Beaudine's direction is passable.

 FILM NOTES: